 Futurist Jack Uldrich offers his annual set of predictions for the coming year.

-In this week’s “Friday Future 5,” Futurist Jack Uldrich shares some insights on the future of robotic construction, quantum computing, insects (pollinators), and electric vehicles.
+Futurist Jack Uldrich shares some insight on the future of wealth.